An Improved Solution for Restricted and Uncertain TRQ

-Though our work shares the same uncertainty model with the one in \cite{ZhijieWang:ProbabilisticCORR}, there are at least two differences.
-On one hand, our work investigates CSPTRQs (including the explicit CSPTRQ and the implicit CSPTRQ) rather than the CSPRQ.
-On the other hand, our work adopts a more generic shaped query range.
+Though our work also uses the EFMU model, there are at least two differences: (\romannumeral 1) our work investigates CSPTRQs (including explicit and implicit ones) rather than the CSPRQ, and (\romannumeral 2) our work employs a more generic shaped query range.

-\textbf{Probabilistic threshold range query (PTRQ). } According to the theme of this paper, we classify \textit{PTRQ}s into two subcategories: PTRQs for moving objects and the ones for other uncertain data (note: the terms ``PRQ'' and ``PTRQ'' are somewhat abused in the literature, we take those papers, which explicitly discussed the probabilistic threshold, as the related work of the PTRQ).
+\textbf{{Probabilistic} {t}hreshold {r}ange {q}uery. } According to the theme of this paper, we classify \textit{PTRQ}s into two subcategories: PTRQs for moving objects and the ones for other uncertain data (note: the terms ``PRQ'' and ``PTRQ'' are somewhat abused in the literature, we take those papers, which explicitly discussed the probabilistic threshold, as the related work of the PTRQ).

 Many excellent works addressed the PTRQ for moving objects.
 For example, Chung et al. \cite{brucesechung:processing} addressed the PTRQ for objects moving in one-dimensional (1D) space.
 In contrast, we focus on the objects moving in 2D space.
 Zhang et al. \cite{meihuizhang:effectively} studied the PTRQ over objects moving in 2D space.
-They proposed the UMO model, in which they assume both the \textit{distribution} of velocity and the one of location are available at the update time.
+They proposed the UMO model, in which they assumed both the \textit{distribution} of velocity and the one of location are available at the update time.
 In contrast, we do not need to know the velocity (as well as its distribution), instead we assume the specific location of any object $o$ is available at the update time.
 Moreover, the used model in this paper is the EFMU model, which considers the existence of restricted areas.
 Zheng et al. \cite{KaiZheng:probabilistic} studied the PTRQ for objects moving on the road networks.
 They proposed the UTH model that is developed for querying the trajectories of moving objects.
 In contrast, this paper is not interested in querying the trajectories, and it focuses on the objects moving in the constrained 2D space where no predefined route is given.